Are you body language aware? 5 ways to better manage your body language

-In short communication is:
+In short communication consists of:

-- tone and voice
+- the tone and use of your voice

-- and body language
+- body language

-Incongruence or confusing language
+Incongruity or confusing language

 Unconscious facial expressions or behaviour